Sarah Churchill, Duchess of Marlborough: Later years

-The Marlboroughs returned home on the afternoon of Anne's death.
-The Act of Settlement 1701 ensured a Protestant succession by passing over more than 50 stronger Catholic claimants and proclaiming George Ludwig, Elector of Hanover (the great-grandson of James I through George's mother Sophia of Hanover), King George I of Great Britain.
+The Marlboroughs returned to England in 1714, on the afternoon of Anne's death.
+The Act of Settlement 1701 ensured a Protestant succession by passing over more than 50 stronger Catholic claimants and proclaiming George Ludwig— the great-grandson of James I through George's mother Sophia of Hanover— King George I of Great Britain.
 The new reign was supported by the Whigs, who were mostly staunch Protestants.
-The Tories were suspected of supporting the Pretender, a Roman Catholic.
-George I rewarded the Whigs by forming a Whig government; at his welcome in Queen's House at Greenwich, he conversed with the Whigs but not with the Tories.
-The Duchess of Marlborough approved of his choice of Whig ministers.
+George rewarded said support by forming a majority Whig government; at his welcome in Queen's House at Greenwich, he conversed with the Whigs but not with the Tories.
+Sarah approved of his choice of Whig ministers.

 King George also had a personal friendship with the Marlboroughs; the Duke had fought with him in the War of the Spanish Succession, and John and Sarah made frequent visits to the Hanoverian court during their effective exile from England.
-George's first words to the Duke as king of Great Britain were, "My lord Duke, I hope your troubles are now over."
-Marlborough was restored to his old office of Captain-General of the Army.
+After being crowned, George's first words to John were: "My lord Duke, I hope your troubles are now over."
+The Duke was restored to his old office of Captain-General of the Army, and became one of the king's close advisers.
+Sarah was cordial with the King's daughter-in-law, Queen Caroline, and informed her on court customs when she first arrived.
+However, she detested the new King, who she believed was rude and vain.